 This is essentially a one-touch cappuccino & latte version of the newer Magnifica machines, with a colour touch screen display instead of buttons and dials.

-I should in fact say “Latte Macchiato” due to the truth that the milk is steamed first and then is pulled into the milk, which in fact makes it a latte macchiato, which ought to have distinct layers if it’s done well, though I’m sure that won’t make a difference to the taste ;-), unlike latte art, latte art definitely steeps coffee taste better!
+I needs to in reality say “Latte Macchiato” because the milk is steamed first and then is pulled into the milk, which very brews it a latte macchiato, which must have distinct layers if it’s done well, even though I’m sure that won’t make a difference to the taste ;-), unlike latte art, latte art definitely makes coffee taste better!

-Unfortunately, this machine won’t pour latte art for you, and one touch milky machines like this steam and pour the milk for you, they’re really convenient for people who actually want to press a button and walk away with their cappuccino, but they don’t give you the same extent of control over the milk.
+Unfortunately, this machine won’t pour latte art for you, and one touch milky machines like this steam and pour the milk for you, they’re extremely convenient for people who literally want to press a button and walk away with their cappuccino, but they don’t give you the same level of control over the milk.

-If you’re picky about your milk texture and temperature, I’d recommend going for a machine with a steam wand, quite than a milk carafe.
-Panarello wands aren’t great either, other than the smart Panarello wand you’ll find on the S Smart and some of the other DeLonghi machines, however at least you can pull them off and use the steam pipe as a steam wand if you want greater control.
+If you’re picky about your milk texture and temperature, I’d advise going for a machine with a steam wand, quite than a milk carafe.
+Panarello wands aren’t wonderful either, other than the smart Panarello wand you’ll find on the S Smart and some of the other DeLonghi machines, however at least you can pull them off and work with the steam pipe as a steam wand if you want greater control.

 There is a version of the Magnifica Evo that comes with a Panarello steam wand: